 In a small Icelandic fishing village, Thor (Baldur Einarsson) and Kristján (Blær Hinriksson) spend their days together.
 Their shared childhood slowly ending as teenage life takes hold in the beauty and isolation of a coastal community where everyone knows each other’s business.
 Both boys finding brief moments of escape within the mountains, fields, junkyards and pools of the town.
 The visual beauty of the rugged cliffs and mountains morphing into a claustrophobic nightmare for teens attempting to find their independence and identity.
 Something Thor finds even more challenging as his physical development sits in the shadow of Kristján’s burgeoning manliness.
 Thor’s older sisters delighting in taunts and jokes at his lack of development while questioning his close relationship with Kristján.

 Both beautiful and haunting in equal measure, Heartstone delivers a truly exceptional sense of place.
-Its 129 minutes run time, allowing the audience space to meditate on the emotion and beauty laced into every scene.
-As we are all taken back to the final summer of childhood where the clouds of adult life descended without warning.
+Its 129 minutes run time allowing the audience space to meditate on the emotion and beauty laced into every scene as we are all taken back to the final summer of childhood; the clouds of adult life descended without warning.
 Our bodies and minds engulfed in a need for adventure, escape and belonging, as our hearts find their true path in both love and desire.

 Director: Guðmundur Arnar Guðmundsson